Blackjacx/SHDataSources/README.md

 ## ToDo's

+* add a core data model and use this in the demo view controller.
+* Be shure to delete the contents of the DB on every app start to start the demo from the beginning all the time.
+* Implement create, delete and insert using core data in ItemCollection
+* ...
-* make an example for UICollectionView
+* make an example for UICollectionView.
-* implement data source for NSFetchedResultsController
+* implement data source for NSFetchedResultsController.
-* extend the data source for the remaining data source methods of UITableView
+* extend the data source for the remaining data source methods of UITableView.
-* insert comments for all methods, classes and protocols
+* insert comments for all methods, classes and protocols.

 ## License